dfinity/portal/roadmap/5_developer_experience/in-progress/dfx_version_manager.md

 is_community: true
 ---

 Developers sometimes need to use different versions of dfx.
-They may be upgrading to a new version of dfx, or testing their project with a beta of an upcoming dfx release, or evaluating someone else’s project that specifies a particular dfx version.
+They may be upgrading to a new version of dfx, testing their project with a beta of an upcoming dfx release, or evaluating someone else’s project that specifies a particular dfx version.